kaixin-wang/kaixin-wang.github.io/_pages/resume.md

 * Volunteer for various events at *University of California, Los Angeles* (UCLA) (Sep.
 2018 - Present)

-  * Volunteer at UCLA Explore Your Universe 2019 (upcoming - November 2019)
+  * Volunteer at UCLA Explore Your Universe 2019 (November 2019)
   * Volunteer at UCLA Internet 50 (October 2019)
   * Volunteer at UCLA Volunteer Day 2018 & 2019 (Sep.
 2018 & Sep.
 2019)
   * Volunteer at TEDxUCLA 2019, UCLA Alumni Day 2019 (May 2019)
   * Volunteer at UCLA Bruin Days 2019 (April 2019)

 * Volunteer at Cupertino Library (Jan.
 2019 - August 2019)